decipher2k/Hermetics-Decoder/README.md

         The results are mostly unsorted!
 They have been created with several different versions of the prompt.<br><br>

 To decipher the complete text in a whole and not chapterwise, a 2MB context window of the AI (about 500.000 tokens) is required.<br>
 Agent mode is advised.
-Large books will be really expensive when using an API, about 1500$-2500$.
-When using Visual Studio Code and Github Copilot Plus with an last-gen model (Opus 4.6 or GPT 5.4), this will be reduces to a few cents, but it won't be able to handle large books in a whole.
+Large books will be really expensive when using an API, they will be about 1500$-2500$.
+When using Visual Studio Code and Github Copilot Plus with a last-gen model (Opus 4.6 or GPT 5.4), this will be reduces to a few cents, but it won't be able to handle large books in a whole.
 Instead it will decipher the text chapterwise.<br>

 <br>
 Toned-down version.<br>